clintonjosephs/enumerable-ruby/README.md

 # Enumerable Ruby

-> Implemented in this repository a morse code dictionary, and a function to encode and decode messages collected from the terminal
+> Implemented in this repository is a module inside a class, and a enumerable.
+The module enumerable will implement a subset of the functionality of Enumerable.

 ## Built With